Retired Col. Rob Maness | Area 51, 9/11, January 6, And Liberty In America | OAP #37

 Yeah.

-country grew like it did.
+And you realize, no wonder this country grew like it did.

-It really didn't take politicians to buy land like Jefferson did the Louisiana Purchase and all that because it was going to happen.
+It really didn't take politicians to buy land like Jefferson did, the Louisiana purchase and all that, because it was going to happen.

 It was going to happen.

-And I got the opportunity to do that when I was growing up with my great grandparents and grandparents and those kind of things.
+And I got the opportunity to do that when I was growing up with my great-grandparents and grandparents and those kind of things.

-I'm going to Texas.
+He said, the hell with y'all, I'm going to Texas.

 I mean, that's where I'm from.

-My family is from.
+My family's from.

 So we're very independent.

-my brothers, my uncle all are I was just too busy in the military What's that?
+I was just too busy in the military.

-I'm uh you're a Lewis that's uh the son of a Mason that never becomes a Mason.
+That's the son of a Mason that never becomes a Mason.

 There you go.